 Whether with their original spouses or remarried, our parents are used to sharing their lives with someone for companionship and true love during their golden years.

-In fact, recent studies of romance among older Americans may surprise you:
+In fact, recent studies of romance among older adults may surprise you:

 - A National Poll on Aging from the University of Michigan found that 72% of those 65–80 years old reported having a current romantic partner.